 RONALD H. LINDEN is Professor of Political Science at the University of Pittsburgh.
 From 2011 through 2016 he was Director of the European Studies Center at Pitt, a National Resource Center and Jean Monnet European Union Centre of Excellence

 A Princeton Ph.D.
-(1976), Dr. Linden was Director of the Center for Russian and East European Studies from 1984-89 and 1991-98.
+(1976), Dr. Linden was Director of the Center for Russian and East European Studies at Pitt from 1984-89 and 1991-98.
 From 1989 to 1991 he served as Director of Research for Radio Free Europe in Munich, Germany with responsibility for observing and analyzing the extraordinary changes in East Europe.
 Dr. Linden’s research career has focused on Central and Southeastern Europe, including in recent years, Turkey.
-His current research, supported by a Fulbright-Schuman grant and the American Institute of Contemporary German Studies, explores the impact on US-European relations of growing Chinese trade and investment in Europe.
+His most recent research, supported by a Fulbright-Schuman grant and the American Institute of Contemporary German Studies, explores the impact of growing Chinese trade and investment in Europe.
 Recent publications on this topic include, “The New Sea People: China in the Mediterranean,” and “The Open Door Swings Back: The Challenge of Chinese Investment.”

 Professor Linden is co-editor of Turkey in Transition (with Gürkan Çelik, forthcoming), the co-author and editor of the volume, Turkey and Its Neighbors: Foreign Relations in Transition (2012) and with Yasemin Irepoğlu, “Turkey and the Balkans: New Forms of Political Community?”
 Turkish Studies (2013).
 He was a Contributing Author to the volume, The Berlin Wall: 20 Years Later (2009), published by the US Department of State.

 Other publications include introductions for and editing of two Special Issues of Problems of Post-Communism, on “The Meaning of 1989 and After,” (2009) and on “The New Populism in Central and Southeast Europe” (2008).
-He is the author of “The Burden of Belonging: Romanian and Bulgarian Foreign Policy in the New Era,” Journal of Balkan and Near Eastern Studies (2009) and, “The EU and East Central Europe: Forging a New Relationship,” in Sharon Wolchik and Jane Curry, Eds., Central and East European Politics: From Communism to Democracy, 4th Ed., forthcoming.
+He is the author of “The Burden of Belonging: Romanian and Bulgarian Foreign Policy in the New Era,” Journal of Balkan and Near Eastern Studies (2009) and, “The EU and East Central Europe: Forging a New Relationship,” in Sharon Wolchik and Jane Curry, Eds., Central and East European Politics: From Communism to Democracy, 4th Ed., 2018.